Derek Kawakami

-Derek S.K.
-Kawakami is an American politician serving as the eleventh Mayor of Kauai since December 3, 2018.
-Kawakami previously served as a Kauai County Councilmember from 2016-2018 and 2008-2011 and as a member of the Hawaii House of Representatives from April 4, 2011 through November 8, 2016.
-Kawakami was appointed by Governor Neil Abercrombie to fill the vacancy caused by the appointment of Hermina Morita to chair the Hawaii Public Utilities Commission.
+Derek Saburo Kawehi Kawakami (born August 19, 1977) is an American politician serving as the eleventh Mayor of Kauai since December 3, 2018.
+Kawakami previously served as a Kauaʻi County Councilmember from 2016–2018 and 2008–2011 and as a member of the Hawaii House of Representatives from April 4, 2011 through November 8, 2016.
+Kawakami was appointed to the House by Governor Neil Abercrombie to fill the vacancy caused by the appointment of Hermina Morita to chair the Hawaii Public Utilities Commission.
 Kawakami is a member of the Democratic Party.

+Kawakami is the Democratic nominee for lieutenant governor of Hawaii in the 2026 Hawaii gubernatorial election.

 Education

-Kawakami graduated from Kauaʻi Community College and earned his BA from Chaminade University of Honolulu.
+Kawakami graduated from Kauai High School in 1996.
+He attended Kauaʻi Community College and earned his BA from Chaminade University of Honolulu.

+Personal life

+Kawakami and his wife Monica have two children.
+He has a wrist tattoo that says "Moniquita" for his wife.

+He is the nephew of former Representative Richard Kawakami, a former Speaker of the Hawaii House of Representatives, and former Representative Bertha Kawakami.

+Kawakami's father, Charles Kawakami, was a prominent businessman who was president of Big Save before it was sold to Times Supermarkets, and MFM, Inc. before it was sold to Aloha Petroleum.